chimericdream/worldofpannotia.com/src/_spells/acid-fog.md

   spellResistance:    "No"
   materialComponents: ["A pinch of dried, powdered peas combined with powdered animal hoof."]
   description:        |
     Acid fog creates a billowing mass of misty vapors similar to that produced by a solid fog spell.
 In addition to slowing creatures down and obscuring sight, this spell's vapors are highly acidic.
-Each round on your turn, starting when you cast the spell, the fog deals 2d6 points of acid damage to each creature and object within it.
+Each round on your turn, starting when you cast the spell, the fog deals {% die_roll 2 6 0 %} points of acid damage to each creature and object within it.
 ---